Moving to Taipei || A Guide By Those Who Made The Move

 - Winter average – 16 °C

-Apart from the fact that people in Taiwan use Traditional Chinese instead of Simplified Chinese as their writing system, there are still several differences between Taiwanese Mandarin and Chinese Mandarin.
+Apart from the fact that people in Taipei use Traditional Chinese instead of Simplified Chinese as their writing system, there are still several differences between Taiwanese Mandarin and Chinese Mandarin.

 You can check out our blog all about Taiwanese Mandarin and get yourself fully clued up!

-At LTL – our classes in Taiwan are either taught using Traditional Chinese or Simplified Chinese.
+At LTL – our classes in Taipei are either taught using Traditional Chinese or Simplified Chinese.

 Things You Have To Know About Taiwanese Mandarin